Seat Belt Won’t Pull Out: Why It Gets Jammed and What To Do to Fix It

 I’ll be honest here: no.

 A seat belt that won’t pull out can’t protect you properly.
 Even short trips carry risk.
-I don’t recommend improvising or ignoring the problem.
+Don’t recommend improvising or ignoring the problem.

 Seat belts are not optional safety equipment.